petergloor/MySqlConnect/README.md

 ### Dependencies:

 Unlike OpenSimulator, we use Nuget packages.
-The following packages must be installed using `dotnet add package`.
+The following packages have been added using `dotnet add package`.

     dotnet add package MySql.Data --version 8.3.0
     dotnet add package nini-core --version 0.9.2.16